 Friendsgiving: Splitting the Wishbone and Costs

-Hosting Friendsgiving is a great way to bring all your favorite people together over a delicious meal.
+Hosting a “Friendsgiving” is a great way to bring all your favorite people together over a delicious meal, during the season of gratitude.
 And while it’s a joyous occasion, it can take a lot of coordination.
-From meal planning, logistics and the ever-growing invite list, hosting a large dinner party often means a grocery bill that’s just as big.
+With meal planning, prepping, and the ever-growing invite list, hosting a large dinner party often means a grocery bill that’s just as big.